idvorkin/idvorkin.github.io/_d/sublime.md

 <div> </div>
 - l20
 - **Loving Thoughts**: Make it a habit to silently wish happiness, safety, and well-being for people you interact with or think about, including strangers you pass on the street.
-(Happy guyn - Pew Pew)
+(Happy guy - Pew Pew)
 - **Everyday Kindness**: Practice small acts of kindness throughout your day.
 This could be as simple as offering a smile, giving a sincere compliment, or helping someone in a small way.
 These actions cultivate a habit of kindness.

 <div> </div>